batuhan-sngr/ARcade-Clash/README.md

 ## Overview

-Fighter Game is a retro-style game that uses hand recognition technology to let players control their characters through hand gestures.
+ARcade Clash is a retro-style game that uses hand recognition technology to let players control their characters through hand gestures.
 Immerse yourself in a pixelated world and defeat your opponent with well-timed punches and kicks.

 ## How to Play